 Talent repositioning lobes to expose attachment sites.

 Talent carefully excising the ovaries near the kidneys.
-TXT: Rinse the leaking oocytes out of the coelomic cavity
+TXT: Rinse any leaking oocytes out of the coelomic cavity

 Next, inspect the anterior lobe of the liver, also known as the median lobe, and observe its connection to the duodenum through the mesentery [1].
 Use iridectomy scissors to sever the mesentery and the hepatoduodenal ligament [2].
 The remaining fleshy mass is the pancreas and common bile duct [3].